forseti-security/forseti-security/_docs/howto/configuring-forseti.md

 `forseti_inventory --forseti_config path/to/forseti_conf.yaml`

-If you change a configuration (such as, change which pipeline or scanner to run), you'll need to restart the appropriate module so it picks up the new configuration change.
+If you change a configuration such as by changing which pipeline or scanner to run, you'll need to restart the appropriate module so it picks up the new configuration change.

 ## What's next